G. A. K. Lohani: Opposition to Tashkent CPI

-The Thesis had indirectly undermined the existing authority of Roy and the "Tashkent" CPI by calling for a new propaganda organization to recruit advanced workers in British India.
-Speaking in defense of the Thesis, Lohani went further and called the CPI a "bogus party", demanding it be disaffiliated from the Comintern and a new organization formed to replace it.
+The thesis had indirectly undermined the existing authority of Roy and the "Tashkent" CPI by calling for a new propaganda organization to recruit advanced workers in British India.
+Speaking in defense of the thesis, Lohani went further and called the CPI a "bogus party", demanding it be disaffiliated from the Comintern and a new organization formed to replace it.
 Ironically, Muzaffar Ahmad later cited Lohani's indirect admission of the CPI's Comintern affiliation as proof of the party's legitimacy.

 On 4 August 1921, Chatto and Lohani elaborated their criticisms in a follow-up document, "Memorandum to the Indian Commission to the Comintern".
 They also requested to meet with Lenin personally to present their case.
-The Memorandum insisted that the CPI had been founded prematurely by Europe-based expatriates and dubious Communists, and reiterated the demand for a propaganda organization on the ground as the prelude to forming a real party.
+The memorandum insisted that the CPI had been founded prematurely by Europe-based expatriates and dubious communists, and reiterated the demand for a propaganda organization on the ground as the prelude to forming a real party.
 Roy later remarked, "it was evident from their behaviour that they wanted to challenge my right to represent the Indian revolutionary movement".

 Message from Lenin

-Lenin responded in a letter to Lohani, Chatto and Khankhoje, as recalled by Chatto and recorded by his widow L.E.
-Karunovskaya: “I have read your Theses with great interest.
+Lenin responded in a letter to Lohani, Chatto, and Khankhoje, as recalled by Chatto and recorded by his widow L. E. Karunovskaya: "I have read your Theses with great interest.
 But why the new theses?
 I shall soon talk with you about that."

 According to Datta, Lenin's response was more sympathetic: "I have read your theses.
 I agree with you.
 British imperialism must be destroyed.
 When I can meet you, will be communicated to you by my secretary.
 P.S.: Please excuse my incorrect English."

 Chatto stated that he lost the original copy of Lenin's letter.
 The register of Lenin's outgoing letters at the Marx–Engels–Lenin Institute lists a "No. 501" dated 8 July 1921, in English, addressed to Lohani, Chatto and Khankoje, but the letter is missing.

 It is disputed whether the hoped-for meeting with Lenin ever took place.
 Roy claimed that Lenin received them in person (minus Lohani who was not considered senior enough), but the Soviet leader refused to commit to anything, and greatly disappointed them.
 Datta never mentioned meeting Lenin, and in 1934 Chatto said that the meeting with Lenin never happened, because of Roy's scheming.

-End of the Visit
+End of the visit

-Lohani, Chatto and Khankhoje were ultimately unsuccessful in winning Comintern support.
-According to Chatto, the main reason was that Comintern leaders Karl Radek and Bela Kun supported Roy, and prevented the Berlin group from meeting Lenin and Zinoviev.
+Lohani, Chatto, and Khankhoje were ultimately unsuccessful in winning Comintern support.
+According to Chatto, the main reason was that Comintern leaders Karl Radek and Bela Kun supported Roy, and prevented the Berlin group from meeting Lenin and Grigory Zinoviev.
 Both sides in the dispute accused each other of working for, or being linked to, imperialist foreign intelligence agencies.

 Lohani stayed behind in Moscow longer than the others, working at the Agitprop section at Comintern headquarters.
-M.N.
 Roy wrote that Lohani later met with him and expressed regret for taking Chatto's side.
 Roy had a poor opinion of Chatto and Smedley, but stated Lohani was an excellent orator who acted as the Berlin group's main spokesperson and author.